qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 SAGA
 ----

-SAGA algorithms can be run from QGIS if you have SAGA installed in your system and you configure the processing framework properly so it can find SAGA executables.
+SAGA algorithms can be run from |qg| if you have SAGA installed in your system and you configure the processing framework properly so it can find SAGA executables.
 In particular, the SAGA command-line executable is needed to run SAGA algorithms.

-In case of running Windows, the standalone installer or the OSGeo4W installer, both install SAGA along with QGIS, and the path is automatically configured, so there is no need to do anything else.
+In case of running Windows, the standalone installer or the OSGeo4W installer, both install SAGA along with |qg|, and the path is automatically configured, so there is no need to do anything else.

 If you have installed SAGA yourself (remember, you need version 2.1), the path to the SAGA executable must be configured.
 To do it, open the configuration dialog.
 In the :guilabel:`SAGA` block you will find a setting named :guilabel:`SAGA Folder`.
 Enter the path to the folder where SAGA is installed.
-Close the configuration dialog and now you are ready to run SAGA algorithms from QGIS.
+Close the configuration dialog and now you are ready to run SAGA algorithms from
+|qg|.

 In case you are running linux, SAGA binaries are not included with SEXTANTE, so you have to download and install the software